ericPantarotto/react_completeGuide/_notes/notes.md

 - prevents the browser default of sending a HTTP request if the link is clicked,
 - and instead simply takes a look at the route definitions to update the page accordingly and load the appropriate content.
 - It will also change the URL but without sending a new HTTP request.

+### Showing Error Pages with errorElement

+When we enter a URL that doesn't exist, the react-router-dom package will generate an error, and that error will automatically bubble up to our root route definition.
+So to the route that is defined for path slash nothing.
+Therefore, here on this special slash nothing route, we can add the error element property as well.
 <!---
 [comment]: it works with text, you can rename it how you want